kingReid10360/Whoknows/README.md

-## Conscious inclusion to remove the illusion that we are not missing diverse voices.
+## <em>Conscious inclusion to remove the illusion that we are not missing diverse voices.<em>

-## No one wants to be a bum on the seat to repeat a false Status quo embrace diversity on all levels.
+## <em>No one wants to be a bum on the seat to repeat a false Status quo embrace diversity on all levels.<em>

-## Stop hiring friends, they have similar views to you, and may continue to choose these same views and stagnant the diversity pool.
+## <em>Stop hiring friends, they have similar views to you, and may continue to choose these same views and stagnant the diversity pool.<em>

- ## Design is not a dictatorship so let us welcome internships to those you assume the shoe does not fit.
+ ## <em>Design is not a dictatorship so let us welcome internships to those you assume the shoe does not fit.<em>

 https://www.represent.uk.com/projects/designing-diversity/
 https://www.represent.uk.com/projects/designing-diversity/essays/the-creative-benefits-of-diversity/